-Its sole purpose is to educate people interested or involved in accessibility related to Title I, II, III, Section, 504 and 508, and numerous international topics from countries all over the world.
+Featured by Wall Street Journal, its sole purpose is to educate people interested or involved in accessibility related to the Americans with Disabilities Act Title I, II, or III, and Sections 504 and 508 of the U.S. Rehabilitation Act.
+It also covers numerous international topics from all over the world.

 Past issues of Microassist's Accessibility in the News are archived and searchable on this website.

-Accessibility in the News —09/29/17.
+Accessibility in the News — 1/5/2024.
 NOTE: To get news like this every week in your inbox, before it hits our website, subscribe to our Accessibility in the News e-newsletter.
-It’s straightforward and ad-free.
-Plus you also get listing of job opportunities, events, and training.
-Just use the signup form on this page.
-Skip to National News (U.S.) | Skip to International News More Accessibility[…]READ MORE about Theater Accessibility Called Into Question After Disabled Civil Rights Leader Is Kicked Out
+There are no ads or graphics, and we never send spam.
+Just use the sign-up form on this page to subscribe and stay up to date Feature Story Skip to National News (U.S.) | Skip to International News More Accessibility[…]READ MORE about Theater Accessibility Called Into Question After Disabled Civil Rights Leader Is Kicked Out